Cronenworth, Tatis homer off Cueto, Padres rout Giants 11-1 - WHIZ News

 UP NEXT

 Padres: They’ll open a three-game series Monday at Colorado.
-Starting pitchers have not yet been determined.
+RHP Dinelson Lamet will make his third major league start of the season.

 Giants: LHP Alex Wood will start the opener of a two-game series against Texas.
 Right-hander Kyle Gibson will start for the Rangers.